aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|-3(-4)
 |Save|-|

-**Description**: Creates a level IV golem to faithfully serve and fight for you.
+**Description**: Creates a level IV golem to faithfully serve and fight for the caster.
 The golem can communicate with its creator and other geomancers and golems through machine language.
 It is intelligent enough to understand stances and movements of mortal entities.

-**Special**: When the spell ends, the golem runs of of energy but is not destroyed.
+**Special**: When the spell ends, the golem runs out of energy but is not destroyed.
 Recharging a golem is accomplished by recasting the spell, but costs only half of the MP dice cost of creating it (rounded up).

 **Upcast**: For every extra MP die above 4 used when casting this spell, the golem can either function for an extra hour or gains two levels.

 **Global**: The golem functions for longer and concentration is not required.
 However, it must be given a simple set of instructions that cannot be changed afterwards.
 A caster need not concentrate on golems created this way.
 For every 2MP dice above 8 the golem either functions for an extra week, or gains 2 levels.

-- If 20MP dice or more are used and the golem has no more than 10 levels, the golem does not run out of energy.
+- If golem's level does not exceed 10, and at least 20MP dice are used to animate it, the golem does not run out of energy.
+The spell can still be dispelled by the usual rules for breaking global spells.

 ___
 ### Aqueous Step